Liberal Christians: Hell does not exist as a place of punishment. All

 They view the various concepts of Hell in the Bible as myths.
 Although the writers of

-the Bible sincerely believed in Sheol and Hell, it has no real existence.
+the Bible sincerely believed in Sheol and Hell, most liberals believe that it does not exist.

 The concept of an eternal punishment for a single oversight, error,